icsga/Yazz/README.md

 For a detailed description, have a look at the [manual in the doc folder](doc/manual.md).

+## Compiling and running

+Yazz should run on both MacOS and Linux.
+Assuming you have the Rust toolchain installed, a simple "cargo build --release" should download all dependencies and compile everything.

+For Linux, the dev-package for ALSA needs to be installed (usually libasound2-dev, see https://github.com/RustAudio/cpal for more infos).

+Make sure to run the release version, otherwise the audio engine might have performance problems (it's not optimized yet):

+cargo run --release

+Check the documentation for additional command line parameters.

 ## Known issues

 - The UI isn't drawn correctly on the MacOS terminal (as of 10.14.6).
 It works